This Tax Season, Consider a Last-Minute Contribution to Your RRSP

 What about TFSAs?

-While a Tax-Free Savings Account (TFSA) is not tax-deductible (i.e., it won’t affect money owed or received when filing your personal income taxes), you will never be taxed on money earned (unlike an RRSP).
-So if you find yourself in a position where you’ve already maximized your RRSP contributions, a TFSA is a way to save additional money and enjoy the benefits of tax-free growth and withdrawals.
-Just remember that a TFSA is not specifically designed as a retirement savings account, but still nicely complements an RRSP.
+A Tax-Free Savings Account (TFSA) is not tax-deductible (i.e., it won’t affect money owed or received when filing your personal income taxes).
+Not to mention, you will never be taxed on interest earned like you would with an RRSP.
+So if you find yourself in a position where you’ve already maximized your RRSP contributions, a TFSA is a good way to save additional money and enjoy the benefits of tax-free growth and withdrawals.

 RRSP vs TFSA: What’s the difference?